-(Editors Note: The below section refers to Preempt Inspector, which has been replaced by the more robust Preempt Lite.)
+(Editors Note: The below section refers to Preempt Lite, which has been replaced by the more robust Preempt Lite.)

-Do you know if your organization is at risk because of a local administrator’s weak password?
-To help organizations detect and prevent weak and vulnerable passwords and network configurations, we have released a new version of Preempt Inspector.
+Do you know if your organization is at risk because of a weak local administrator password?
+To help organizations detect and prevent weak and vulnerable passwords and network configurations, we have released a new version of Preempt Lite.

-Preempt Inspector is a free tool intended to help organizations discover potential weaknesses in their Active Directory environment and reduce their attack surface.
-The first version of Preempt Inspector focused on detecting users having a password which can be easily compromised – either by simply using a weak password, or by using a password which has been exposed during one of the largest breaches (such as the LinkedIn breach).
-The second version introduced some new features, one of them being discovering Stealthy Admins in Active Directory – users accounts which can easily obtain administrative privileges but are not members of any administrative groups.
+Preempt Lite is a free tool intended to help organizations discover potential weaknesses in their Active Directory environment and reduce their attack surface.
+The first version of Preempt Lite focused on detecting users having a password that can be easily compromised – either by simply using a weak password or by using a password that has been exposed during one of the largest breaches (such as the LinkedIn breach).
+The second version introduced some new features, one of them being discovering Stealthy Admins in Active Directory – users accounts that can easily obtain administrative privileges but are not members of any administrative groups.
 By analyzing the statistics, we have found that all organizations are vulnerable to most of these issues.